markafitzgerald1/cribbage-trainer/README.md

 ### Lint and Test

-- `npm run clean && npm run lint && npm test && npm run playwright:install &&
+- `npm run clean && npm run build && npm run lint && npm test &&
+npm run playwright:install &&
 npm run storybook:test && npm run docker-test-e2e`
+  (running `build` prior to `lint` as some TypeScript ESLint issues are only found by ESLint when a `dist/` directory containing build output exists for some unknown reason.)

 ### Develop